linxinshi/Accented_Character_to_English_Letter/README.md

 All in utf-8 encoding
 works fine with python2
 # notice
-the conversion table is based on "shape" of accented characters instead of their pronunciation
+the conversion bases on "shape" of accented characters instead of their pronunciation
 # Conversion table
 A<-------------Á,À,Å,Ä,Â,Ã,Ā,Ą,Ă
 C<-------------Ç,Ć,Č,Ĉ